Building Code Quick Reference

 Los Angeles County · Long Beach Municipal Code (LBMC)

-Everything you need to know about building in Long Beach, California — setback distances, height limits, lot coverage, FAR, parking requirements, and the issues that Long Beach plan checkers flag most often.
+Everything you need to know about building in Long Beach, CA — setback distances, height limits, lot coverage, FAR, parking requirements, and the issues that Long Beach plan checkers flag most often.
 Use this as a quick reference before designing or submitting plans.

 Values shown for the most common residential zone.
 See full zone table below for all zones.